 Amy Dapper: Amy's predoctoral research focused on evolution of conditionally expressed traits.
 Specifically, she examined how juvenile hormone regulates male and sex-dimorphic horns in the dung beetle genus Onthophagus.
 By better understanding how developmental mechanisms contributes to variation in the degree and direction of horn polymorphisms, her research will help to elucidate important factors underlying the evolutionary origins of morphological diversity.
-Amy is a continuing PhD student at Indiana University.
+Amy also does evolutionary theory.
+She is a continuing PhD student at Indiana University.

 Amanda Gibson: Amanda's research aims to compare populations that diverge in their reproductive strategies and to understand the evolutionary pressures underlying this divergence.
 Specifically, she examines the role of host-parasite coevolution in the evolution of sexual reproduction and the maintenance of genetic diversity.
 She integrates three distinct approaches to address this general theme: phylogenetic comparative analyses of mating system and parasitism in the phylum Nematoda, experimental evolution in the laboratory using nematodes and their parasites, and field surveys of natural populations of freshwater snails and their parasites in New Zealand.
 Amanda is currently a fourth-year student in the Evolution, Ecology, and Behavior PhD program at IU.